askiggy/iggy-enrich-python/README.md

 [Iggy](http://www.askiggy.com) makes it easy for data scientists and machine learning engineers to include location-specific features in their models and analyses.

-This package helps Iggy data users to enrich the points (or latitude/longitude pairs) in their data with Iggy features using Python.
+This package helps Iggy data users to enrich the points (i.e. latitude/longitude pairs), census boundaries, and zipcodes in their data with Iggy features using Python.

 ## Getting started